 Von der Leyen ‘trolled’ by phone upgrade offer

-In a lighthearted move, EU lawmakers have humorously suggested funding a new phone for Ursula von der Leyen, the Commission chief, to avoid further mishaps with lost official texts.
+In a lighthearted move, EU lawmakers have jokingly suggested funding a new phone for Ursula von der Leyen, the head of the European Commission, to help avoid further mishaps with lost official texts.
 This playful proposal highlights ongoing concerns about communication efficiency within the EU, while also showcasing the lawmakers' sense of humor.
-It matters because it reflects the challenges faced by leaders in maintaining effective communication in a digital age.
+It serves as a reminder of the importance of reliable technology in governmental operations.

 Was this article worth reading?
 Share it